bakerkretzmar/laravel-deploy-preview/README.md

       https://webhooks.example.com/2
 ```

-#### `deployment-failure-email`
+#### `deployment-failure-emails`

-The `deployment-failure-email` input parameter allows you to define a custom email address that Forge will notify of all deployment failures.
+The `deployment-failure-emails` input parameter allows you to define up to 3 custom email addresses that Forge will notify of all deployment failures.
+To notify multiple email addresses, enter them on separate lines.

 Example: